The Toposcope in place on Therfield Heath

 Alfie was always a very generous man and donated money to various Rotary Club projects during his lifetime (often

-by the Rotary Club as a memorial to Alfie Deards and to refocus walkers away from the bronze age tumulus nearby as they
+Rotary Club as a memorial to Alfie Deards and to refocus walkers away from the bronze age tumulus nearby as they were getting

 The Deards Trust

-be used so the club decided that it would set up the Deards Royston Rotary Trust in 1998 with this unexpected windfall.
+used so the club decided that it would set up the Deards Royston Rotary Trust in 1998 with this unexpected windfall.
+The terms

 2. The furtherance of the education (including social and physical training) of children in the town of Royston and its